cstarrett/cstarrett.github.io/_posts/2022-06-10-relief-from-restlessness.md

 The source of restlessness is usually that our *outside* — what our work and life look like — and who we are *inside* are out-of-whack.
 And these usually go out-of-whack because we've lost touch with who we are.
 We've drifted from what is important to us.
 We've forgotten our *own* likes, dislikes, values, and goals under pressure from the world around us to be someone other than who we are.

-If we spend enough years listening to other people's suggestions and advice, not matter how well intentioned, it becomes easy to forget what matters to *us.* And so we lose track of our internal compass that keeps us on the path — aligning our outside reality with our inside reality.
+If we spend enough years listening to other people's suggestions and advice, no matter how well intentioned, it becomes easy to forget what matters to *us.* And so we lose track of our internal compass that keeps us on the path — aligning our outside reality with our inside reality.

 A great first step to rediscovering that compass is to rest.
 Really rest.
 Don't read books, or go to workshops, or spend nights and weekends filling out self-discovery worksheets.